-FY 2020 Allocations to the MD and CFO

-Performance rights allocated to the MD in FY 2020 were approved at the FY2019 AGM.
-The allocation to the CFO was also conditional upon this approval being obtained.
-These rights are measured over a 3-year period and tested only once at the end of this 3-year period.

-Other features

-Claw back

-While historically clawback clauses have not been applicable for LTI allocations.
-The Board and the Remuneration Committee have discretion about the remuneration outcomes wherever and whenever this is considered appropriate.
-This discretion also applies in the event of financial misstatement, reputational damage and/or evidence of misconduct.

-Change of Control
+What happens to LTI Awards on a Change of Control of Brickworks?
 If a change of control event occurs in relation to Brickworks Limited then any shares or performance rights held by the employee share plan trust on behalf of a participant will vest immediately upon the announcement to ASX of a change of control event.

-Treatment of Dividends
+What dividend rights attached to LTI Awards?
 Dividends will not be paid on unvested performance rights, and will only vest in proportion to the vested grants at the end of the performance period.

-Sources of Shares
+How are LTI Awards satisfied?
 The Board has the discretion to either purchase shares on-market or to issue new shares for participants.

-During the year rights were granted to the MD, CFO and Senior Executives through the LTI.
+During the year rights were granted to the MD, CFO and Senior Executives through the LTI executive rights plan.
 Shares granted to employees other than the MD, CFO and Senior Executives were issued as new shares.

-Derivatives
+Are executives prohibited from entering financial derivatives in respect of Brickworks shares?
 Under the Company's Securities Trading Policy Brickworks shares are not permitted to be used to secure any type of financial product such as margin loans or similar.
-Options, collars and/or other financial derivatives must not be used in respect of any Brickworks shares.
+Options, collars and/or other financial derivatives must not be used in respect of any Brickworks shares